revgrid/revgrid/etc/revgrid.api.md

     getBoundsOfCell(gridCell: Point): RectangleInterface;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getCellEditorAt(event: ViewCell): undefined;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getCellOwnProperties(allXOrRenderedCell: number | ViewCell, y?: number, subgrid?: SubgridInterface): MetaModel.CellOwnProperties | undefined;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration